-Substitution of GAZYVA with any other biological medicinal product requires the consent of the prescribing physician.
+Substitution of Gazyva with any other biological medicinal product requires the consent of the prescribing physician.

-GAZYVA should be administered as an intravenous infusion through a dedicated line in an environment where full resuscitation facilities are immediately available and under the close supervision of an experienced physician.
-GAZYVA infusions should not be administered as an intravenous push or bolus.
-Isotonic 0.9% sodium chloride solution should be used as the infusion vehicle (see Section 4.2 Special Instructions for Use, Handling and Disposal).
+Gazyva should be administered as an intravenous infusion through a dedicated line in an environment where full resuscitation facilities are immediately available and under the close supervision of an experienced physician.
+Gazyva infusions should not be administered as an intravenous push or bolus.
+Isotonic 0.9% sodium chloride solution should be used as the infusion vehicle (see 4.2 Special Instructions for Use, Handling and Disposal).

-Prophylaxis and Premedication for Tumour Lysis Syndrome (TLS)
+Prophylaxis and Premedication for Tumor Lysis Syndrome (TLS)

-Patients with a high tumour burden and/or a high circulating lymphocyte count (> 25 x 109/L) and/or renal impairment (CrCl <70 mL/min) are considered at risk of TLS and should receive prophylaxis.
-Prophylaxis should consist of adequate hydration and administration of uricostatics (e.g. allopurinol) or suitable alternative such as a urate oxidase (e.g. rasburicase), prior to start of GAZYVA infusion as per standard practice (see Section 2.4 Warnings and Precautions).
+Patients with a high tumor burden and/or a high circulating lymphocyte count (> 25×10^{9} /L) and/or renal impairment (CrCl <70 mL/min) are considered at risk of TLS and should receive prophylaxis.
+Prophylaxis should consist of adequate hydration and administration of uricostatics (e.g. allopurinol) or a suitable alternative such as a urate oxidase (e.g. rasburicase) prior to start of Gazyva infusion as per standard practice (see 2.4.1 General [2.4 Warnings and Precautions]).
 Patients should continue to receive repeated prophylaxis prior to each subsequent infusion, if deemed appropriate.

-Prophylaxis and Premedication for Infusion Related Reactions (IRR)
+Prophylaxis and Premedication for Infusion-Related Reactions (IRR)

-Premedication to reduce the risk of infusion related reactions (see Section 2.4 Warnings and Precautions) is outlined in Table 1.
+Premedication to reduce the risk of infusion-related reactions (see 2.4.1 General [2.4 Warnings and Precautions]) is outlined in Table 1.
 Corticosteroid premedication is recommended for FL patients and mandatory for CLL patients for the first infusion.
 Premedication for subsequent infusions and other premedication should be administered as described below.

-Hypotension, as a symptom of IRR, may occur during GAZYVA intravenous infusions.
-Therefore, withholding of antihypertensive treatments should be considered for 12 hours prior to and throughout each GAZYVA infusion and for the first hour after administration (see Section 2.4 Warnings and Precautions).
+Hypotension, as a symptom of IRR, may occur during Gazyva intravenous infusions.
+Therefore, withholding of antihypertensive treatments should be considered for 12 hours prior to and throughout each Gazyva infusion and for the first hour after administration (see 2.4.1 General [2.4 Warnings and Precautions]).

-Table 1 Premedication to be administered before GAZYVA Infusion to reduce the risk of Infusion Related Reactions
+Table 1Premedication to be administered before Gazyva infusion to reduce the risk of infusion-related reactions

-Day of Treatment Cycle Patients requiring premedication Premedication Administration Cycle 1: CLL Day 1, Intravenous corticosteroid ^{1,2} Completed at least 1 hour prior to GAZYVA infusion.
-Day 2 FL All patients Oral analgesic/anti- pyretic 3 At least 30 minutes before GAZYVA Day 1 Anti-histaminic drug 4 before GAZYVA infusion.
-Patients with no IRR during the previous infusion Oral analgesic/antipyretic 3 At least 30 minutes before GAZYVA infusion.
-All Patients with an IRR (Grade 1 or 2) with Oral analgesic/anti- pyretic 3 At least 30 minutes before GAZYVA infusion. subsequent infusions: the previous infusion Anti-histaminic drug 4 CLL and FL Patients with a Grade 3 IRR with the previous infusion OR Intravenous corticosteroid 1 Completed at least 1 hour prior to GAZYVA infusion.
-Patients with lymphocyte counts >25 x 10 9 /L prior to Oral analgesic/antipyretic 3 At least 30 minutes before GAZYVA next treatment Anti-histaminic drug ^{3,4} infusion.
+Day of Treatment Cycle Patients requiring premedication Premedication Administration Cycle 1: CLL Day 1, Intravenous corticosteroid 1 Completed at least 1 hour prior to Gazyva infusion.
+Day 2 FL All patients Oral analgesic/antipyretic 2 At least 30 minutes before Day 1 Antihistaminic drug 3 Gazyva infusion.
+Patients with no IRR during the previous infusion Oral analgesic/antipyretic 2 At least 30 minutes before Gazyva infusion.
+All Patients with an IRR (Grade 1 or 2) with the previous Oral analgesic/antipyretic 2 At least 30 minutes before subsequent infusions: infusion Antihistaminic drug 3 Gazyva infusion.
+CLL and FL Patients with a Grade 3 IRR with the previous infusion OR Patients with lymphocyte counts $>25 \times 10^9/1$ prior to next treatment Intravenous corticosteroid 1 Completed at least 1 hour prior to Gazyva infusion.
+Oral analgesic/antipyretic 2 At least 30 minutes before Gazyva infusion.
+Antihistaminic drug 3 Subj tu musion.

-1100 mg prednisone/prednisolone or 20mg dexamethasone or 80mg methylprednisolone Hydrocortisone should not be used as it has not been effective in reducing rates of IRR.
+1 100 mg prednisone/prednisolone or 20 mg dexamethasone or 80 mg methylprednisolone.
+Hydrocortisone should not be used as it has not been effective in reducing rates of IRR.